Welcome To MoneroWorld

 Download your node software from the official website GetMonero.org and learn how to run the software here.

-Offering your node as a remote node is above and beyond what you need to do to support the network!
+Offering your node as a public remote node is above and beyond what you need to do to support the network!
 This is NOT necessary!!!

 Run the script on your own daemon!